amguerrero/sfdc_merge/README.md

     "binary"
 ```

-This will configure the merge driver, and configure it to run the groovy script, the merges of the metadata.
+This will configure the merge driver to run merges on the metadata files.

 Add the relevant attributes to `.gitattributes` or `.git/info/attributes`: